spotify/ffwd-ruby/README.md

 EVD has prototype support for tunneling traffic for multitenant system using the *tunnel* plugin.

-The tunneling protocol is described here briefly (*This should not be considered the final product and is subject to change*)
+*The tunneling protocol is experimental and will be subject to change*

 ```
 *Client* -> metadata   -> *Server*